Test Catalog

 Specimen Minimum Volume

-Defines the amount of sample necessary to provide a clinically relevant result as determined by the Testing Laboratory
+Defines the amount of sample necessary to provide a clinically relevant result as determined by the testing laboratory.
+The minimum volume is sufficient for one attempt at testing.

-Bone marrow: 1 mL
+Bone marrow: 1 mL; Whole blood: 2 mL

 Reject Due To